tiagob/create-full-stack/packages/docusaurus/docs/troubleshooting.md

 pkill node
 ```

-## Can't connect to AWS Fargate service
+## Failed to load resource: net::ERR_EMPTY_RESPONSE

 If either of the following URLs returns an empty response:

 - Hasura backend: `https://hasura.[YOUR DOMAIN].com/v1/graphql`
 - Apollo Server Express backend: `https://server.[YOUR DOMAIN].com/graphql`

-Refresh Fargate and the associated listener and target group.
+If you just launched the service, Fargate can sometimes take a few minutes to come up.
+If it's been over ten minutes, try re-provisioning Fargate and the associated listener and target group.
 To do that, comment out the Fargate resource in `packages/pulumi-aws/index.ts`:

 ```bash
 --- a/packages/pulumi-aws/index.ts